jaylont/network-ids/README.md

 ## Author
 Jaylon Taylor

-Built as part of cybersecurity portfolio.
+Built as part of cybersecurity and machine learning portfolio.